Chart Color Schemes

 Doncaster is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster has one of the highest levels of cultural diversity in the country, with 60.3% of its population speaking a language other than English at home and 56.5% born overseas.
-Christianity is the predominant religion in Doncaster, comprising 43.2% of people.
-However, Buddhism is notably overrepresented in Doncaster compared to Greater Melbourne, making up 6.9% versus 4.2%.
+Doncaster has a high level of cultural diversity, with 60.3% of its population speaking a language other than English at home and 56.5% born overseas.
+Christianity is the predominant religion in Doncaster, making up 43.2% of its people.
+However, Buddhism is more prevalent in Doncaster compared to Greater Melbourne, comprising 6.9% versus 4.2%.

 Frequently Asked Questions - Diversity